-Please note a SIR is not appropriate for discussing letters conveying final decisions, such as Not Substantially Equivalent, Withdrawals, and Deletions.
+Please note, a SIR is not appropriate for discussing letters conveying final decisions, such as Not Substantially Equivalent, Withdrawals, and Deletions.

-A SIR is not necessary for simple requests for clarification of issues in a letter where the involvement of management is not needed (e.g. minor clarification questions or administrative issues that can be addressed by the lead reviewer).
+A SIR is not necessary for simple requests for clarification of issues in a letter where the involvement of management is not needed (e.g., minor clarification questions or administrative issues that can be addressed by the lead reviewer).
 A SIR is also not necessary to discuss issues while a file is under active review.

-Please refer to section IV.B.4.b of this guidance for additional information on Submission Issue Requests.
+Refer to Section IV.B(4)b of this guidance for additional information on Submission Issue Requests.